Craig-Rosario/StakED/README.md

 ### 🚨 For Judging Access

 For the judging process, we’ve provided **verifier access** inside the app.
+One account only provides access to one dashboard.
 You will need **two MetaMask accounts**:
 - One to log in as a **student**
 - One to log in as a **verifier**

+"Connect with metamask" button grants student access "Verifier access" button grants verifier access

+Once logged in this cannot be changed.
+This ensures safety for the website

 ALSO MAKE SURE YOU HAVE PYUSD IN YOUR METAMASK ACCOUNT, THIS WILL BE ESSENTIAL IF YOU WANT TO STAKE